adamsteer/f4g-oceania-pdal/workshop/5-entwine.md

 ```

-...and a PDAL command line to test the results:
+Then use a PDAL command line to test the results:

 `pdal diff original.laz back-from-entwine.laz`